 Stepping in next is the Philharmonie, one of the better-known venues - both for its performances and it's architecture.
 You would probably recognise its unique column facade gracing Kirchberg's Avenue John F Kennedy.
 While more of a music hall than a theatre venue, many operas have been performed there.

 Unlike the other venues so far, ticket prices for the Philharmonie vary by event but you can view their agenda here.

 Theatre nationale de luxembourg

 Just outside of the city centre on Route de Longwy is the Théâtre national du Luxembourg.
-They currently don't have anything on their programme but we'll be keeping our eyes open for any events there.
-They do, however, have a few projects for kids which you can see on their website here.
+It's worth keeping an eye on the programme for any events there.

 Abbey de Neimënster

 Deep in the dark depths of the Grund (not really, we're just trying to be dramatic), is the Abbaye de Neumünster.
 They offer various events from dance shows to art exhibits and even an exhibit by the student of Lycée des arts et métiers.
 If you're ever in the mood for a small, off-beat event then this is the place for you.

 Heading out to Mamer is the Kinnekbond, which doubles as an arts venue as well as a music school.
 The programme here ranges from large scale productions to small private events.
 Those who have an interest in joining a choir can take part in the Choeur de Midi which meets every Monday during lunchtime.